Olivia de Havilland Fast Facts

 1941 - Nominated for a Best Actress Academy Award for "Hold Back the Dawn," but loses to her sister, Joan Fontaine for "Suspicion."

-1947 - Wins Best Actress Academy Award for "To Each His Own."
+1947 - Wins a Best Actress Academy Award for "To Each His Own."

-1950 - Wins Best Actress Academy Award for "The Heiress."
+1950 - Wins a Best Actress Academy Award for "The Heiress."

 1962 - "Every Frenchman Has One," her book on French culture and tradition is published.